rahulharkhani/contributor/README.txt

 1. Visit 'Plugins > Add New'
 2. Search for 'Contributor'
-3. Activate Buddy Views from your Plugins page.
+3. Activate Contributor from your Plugins page.

 = From WordPress.org =

-1. Download Buddy Views.
+1. Download Contributor.
 2. Upload the 'contributor' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate Contributor from your Plugins page.